abshir206/reading-notes/102/class2.md

 computers, the text editor that comes with your computer is called, “Text Edit.”
 On Windows computers, the text editor that comes with your computer is called, “Notepad.”

+Things i want to know more about?
+-Does the text editor i use matter?
+-Does it effect code or just preference?